seanberlin724/Hands-On-Active-Directory-Deployment-and-Security-Monitoring-Lab/README.md

 ## Steps
 ### 1. Building the Network Diagram
 I created a detailed network diagram using draw.io, visualizing the connections between various components such as servers, computers, switches, and routers.
-This diagram serves as a reference for understanding data flow and enhances my ability to discuss technical setups during interviews.
+This diagram serves as a reference for understanding data flow and enhances my ability to better understand technical setups.
 Important details, including IP addresses and domain names, were documented for clarity in the lab setup.
 <img src="Images/Diagram.png">

 *Ref 1: Network Diagram via Draw.io*